phpinto/c-programs/README.md

-# C Programs
+# the_c_programming_language
-Collection of exercises in the C programming languages.
+Collection of exercises from "The C Programming Language" by Brian Kernighan and Dennis Ritchie.